MABelanger/mailatt/README.md

 ```

 ## 3. Send attachments
-When the configuration is complete, this package uses an email template with attachments specified his operands.
-You can send multiple attachments by adding multiples paths separate by space.
+When the configuration is complete, this package uses an email template with attachments specified by his operands.
+You can send multiple attachments by adding multiple paths separate by space.
 If the email is sent successfully, you will receive a confirmation message. `email sent successfully!` If not, you will get an error why.
 Example:

 ```
 $ mailatt ./backup1.zip ./backup2.zip